julianidiart/notes/books/the-managers-path.md

   - Work on _at least one or two features within the first 60 days_.
   - _Shadow engineers_ and gain hands-on technical experience.
   - Prioritize _technical credibility_ to earn team trust.

+## Chapter 6: Managing Multiple Teams

+- **Role of an Engineering Director**

+  - Leads _multiple product areas_ or tech functions.
+  - Not expected to write code daily but must _ensure technical competence_ in their teams.
+  - Guides engineers through _training_, _hiring_, and _technical development_.
+  - Contributes to architecture and design by _aligning engineering efforts with business needs_.
+  - Focuses on _execution_, _development standards_, and _process improvements_.
+  - _Oversees_ hiring, career growth, training, and budget planning.
+  - Creates a high-performing organization with _motivated teams_.
+  - Ensures _balance_ between product development, technical debt, and long-term strategy.
+  - Facilitates _cross-functional collaboration_ for strategic and technical roadmaps.

+- Understanding software development rhythms helps in _debugging team issues_.
+- Reserve at least half a day weekly for _creative or technical pursuits_.

+### Managing Your Time: What’s Important, Anyway?

+- **Tasks fall into four quadrants:**

+  - **Important & Urgent** → Must do _immediately_ (e.g., fixing outages, performance reviews).
+  - **Important but Not Urgent** → Need to _make time_ for (e.g., preparing for meetings, hiring plans).
+  - **Urgent but Not Important** → Often _distractions_ (e.g., excessive email/chat responses).
+  - **Not Important & Not Urgent** → Should _avoid_ (e.g., social media distractions).

+- _Urgency_ is often mistaken for _importance_ (e.g., emails and chat feel urgent but aren’t).
+- Meetings should be evaluated for necessity; _unnecessary meetings waste time_.
+- Managers must handle both _current team issues and future planning_.
+- Managers must _prioritize management_ over coding when needed.

+### Decisions and Delegation

+- Attending meetings helps recognize _team dynamics_.
+- _Regular 1-1 meetings are crucial_ to spotting early signs of disengagement or potential resignations.
+- Use _complexity and frequency_ to determine what to delegate:
+  - **Simple & Frequent**: _Delegate_ (e.g., standups, status reports).
+  - **Simple & Infrequent**: _Do it yourself_ (e.g., occasional admin tasks).
+  - **Complex & Infrequent**: _Train rising leaders_ (e.g., performance reviews).
+  - **Complex & Frequent**: _Delegate_ to develop your team (e.g., project planning).
+- Managers should ensure their _teams operate efficiently without relying too much on them_.
+- **Warning Signs of Team Issues**
+  - **Disengaged Employees**: Less interaction, avoiding meetings, leaving early.
+  - **Tech Lead Avoidance**: Skipping 1-1s, vague updates, possible project delays.
+  - **Low Energy Meetings**: Lack of participation suggests disengagement.
+  - **Constantly Changing Priorities**: The team lacks a clear long-term vision.
+  - **Fragmented Knowledge**: Teams work in silos and resist collaboration.

+### Challenging Situations: Strategies for Saying No

+1. **“Yes, and” Approach**

+- Instead of a direct “no,” respond with a _“yes, and”_ to negotiate priorities.
+  - Example: “Yes, we can do that project, and we will need to delay another one.”
+- Helps _frame discussions positively_ rather than shutting ideas down.

+2. **Create Policies**

+- Develop clear guidelines to _standardize decisions_.
+- _Prevents repeating_ the same reasoning for similar requests.
+  - Example: Setting criteria for adopting new programming languages.

+3. **“Help Me Say Yes”**

+- _Engage in discussions_ to understand and refine ideas.
+- Encourages team members to _evaluate their own proposals critically_.
+- Can lead to _self-realization_ that an idea may not be feasible.

+4. **Appeal to Budget and Resources**

+- Use time and _budget constraints_ to justify decisions.
+- _“Not right now”_ can be a softer way to decline but should be used carefully.

+5. **Work as a Team**

+- _Coordinate_ with peers to support or reinforce a “no.”
+  - Example: Using financial constraints to reject budget-heavy requests.
+- Can help gain _support for future decisions_.

+6. **Be Direct and Decisive**

+- _Say no quickly when necessary_ rather than delaying.
+- Reduces _unnecessary back-and-forth_.
+- If wrong, _acknowledge_ and adjust later.

+### Technical Elements Beyond Code

+- Managers need to focus on improving _work systems and team dynamics_, not just writing code.
+- Managers must observe and enhance technical _"health signals"_ of the team.

+### Measuring the Health of Your Development Team

+- Design _tools and processes_ that help developers work efficiently.

+#### Frequency of Releases

+- _Release frequency_ is a key indicator of a healthy engineering team.
+- Break work into _small chunks for faster releases_.
+- _Investigate_ why releases aren’t frequent and address delays, rollbacks, and inefficiencies.
+- Push for _technical process improvements_ to increase productivity.
+- _Overcome challenges_ like automation, feature toggles, and backward compatibility for smoother releases.

+#### Frequency of Code Check-ins

+- Promote the value of _breaking work into small chunks_ and _frequent check-ins_.
+- Engineers should update shared version control regularly to avoid slowing down the team.
+- _Encourage test-driven development_ to help engineers break down tasks.

+#### Frequency of Incidents

+- _Monitor software stability and quality_ over time.
+  - _Balance_ feature development and stability based on product needs.
+- _Minimize incidents_ while ensuring developers focus on writing code.
+- _Manage incident response_ to prevent burnout and allow engineers to do their best work.
+- _Avoid excessive focus on error prevention_ that slows down development.
+  - Strike a _balance_ between incident prevention and efficient development processes.

+### Good Manager, Bad Manager: Us Versus Them, Team Player

+- _Avoid creating a team culture that isolates or competes_ with the broader company.
+- Understand and _respect the company’s existing strengths and culture_ before making drastic changes.
+- Focus on _identifying and cultivating the company’s strengths_ to improve the team’s alignment with organizational goals.
+- **Benefits of Purpose-Driven Teams**:
+  - **Resilience to Loss**: Teams focused on a shared purpose are more _resilient_ to the loss of individuals or leadership.
+  - **Openness to Change**: These teams value _merit over the source of ideas_ and are _open to changes_ that enhance their ability to achieve their mission.
+  - **First-Team Focus**: Strong leaders _view their peers across the company as their first team_, considering broader company needs.
+  - **Flexibility**: Purpose-driven teams are _adaptable to changes_ that serve the larger business vision.
+- Clarifying the _company’s mission and goals_ helps teams align with the broader organizational purpose.

+### The Virtues of Laziness and Impatience

+- While impatience and laziness can be problematic in personal interactions, they are _powerful tools_ when directed at processes and decisions.
+- The goal is to channel _impatience to focus on what’s important_ and _laziness to simplify processes_.
+- **Identifying What's Important**: Encourage your team to focus on tasks that _truly add value_, rather than working longer hours or using brute force.
+- **Encouraging Work-Life Balance**: Model behaviors that prioritize going home and disconnecting after work to _prevent burnout_.
+- Laziness isn't about avoiding work but about _achieving the same value in less time_.
+- It’s about using automation and simplifying processes to _avoid unnecessary work_ and _focus on the high-value tasks_.
+- By focusing on _efficiency_, you can help your team scale effectively and sustainably.